orstavik/JoiEvents/docs/2_EventToEvent/1_HowTo_listen.md

    to give room for the other, his thoughts and his emotions.

    Your event listeners should not be overloaded with state details or bindings to other parts of your app.
-   Try to keep your trigger event functions as pure as possible (apap), and establish transparent, concise and predictable exit points for when you leave your listener function and start some other app function.
+   Try to keep your trigger event functions As pure As Possible ("APAP"), and establish transparent, concise and predictable exit points for when you leave your listener function and start some other app function.

 2. Process what is being said, when it is being said.
 Don't veer off topic and digress when it is not appropriate.
-Take one thing at a time, and allow others also to conclude topics before you jump into the next one.
+Take one thing at a time, and allow others also to complete their topics before you jump into the next one.

    In JS, different events often come in quick concession.
 Try to anticipate such event order, and tackle different tasks one by one in different event listeners.
-When you see that you packing many different steps of a task in one event listener, then pause, take a step back, and think.
+When you see that you pack many different steps of a task in one event listener, then pause, take a step back, and think.
-   Event listeners that respond to the current event only and that do neither try to catch up to or preempt other events, will help you avoid *both* conflicts with other event listeners for the same event and keep your current event listener pure and simple.
+   Event listeners that respond to the current event only and that do not relate to nor block other events, will help you avoid *both* conflicts with other event listeners for the same event and keep your current event listener pure and simple.

 3. Don't interrupt.
 Wait your turn.